ARM-software/arm-trusted-firmware/docs/porting-guide.rst

 Crash Reporting mechanism (in BL31)
 -----------------------------------

+NOTE: This section assumes that your platform is enabling the MULTI_CONSOLE_API flag in its platform.mk.
+Not using this flag is deprecated for new platforms.

 BL31 implements a crash reporting mechanism which prints the various registers of the CPU to enable quick crash analysis and debugging.
-It requires that a console is designated as the crash console by the platform which will be used to print the register dump.

-The following functions must be implemented by the platform if it wants crash reporting mechanism in BL31.
-The functions are implemented in assembly so that they can be invoked without a C Runtime stack.
+By default, the definitions in ``plat/common/aarch64/platform\_helpers.S`` will cause the crash output to be routed over the normal console infrastructure and get printed on consoles configured to output in crash state. ``console_set_scope()`` can be used to control whether a console is used for crash output.

+In some cases (such as debugging very early crashes that happen before the normal boot console can be set up), platforms may want to control crash output more explicitly.
+For these, the following functions can be overridden by platform code.
+They are executed outside of a C environment and without a stack.

 Function : plat\_crash\_console\_init
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~